shakebugs/shake-docs/docs/android/installation.md

 ## Initialize Shake

 Initialize Shake in the `onCreate` callback of your _Application_.
-Replace `your-api-client-id` and `your-api-client-secret` with the actual values you have in [your workspace administration](https://app.shakebugs.com/administration):
+Replace `app-api-key` with the actual value you have in [your app settings](https://app.shakebugs.com/administration/apps):

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';